Tom Bekkers

 Fabrication

 In my workshop in Zaandam I am well-equipped to fabricate medium-sized artworks.
 I have all the tools and materials needed to execute a design.
-As my studio is part of a large community, I have direct contact with people using all different fabrication techniques, from CNC machining to jewellery making, all under the same roof.
+Since my studio is part of a large community, I have direct contact with people using all different fabrication techniques, from CNC machining to jewellery making, all under the same roof.
 This allows me to form teams and realize projects requiring various techniques of fabrication.

-Rapid learning
+Rapid learning and custom solutions

 Among others, I’ve collaborated with Isabelle Andriessen, Zoro Feigl, Thijs Biersteker, and Heleen Blanken.
 Together, we've built high-tech kinetic sculptures and immersive experiences for cultural institutions across the world.